Executive Summary

 TOSIN FASASI - MEMBER

 Tosin, is a seasoned sales manager in one of the top manufacturing industries in Nigeria, and responsible for sales promotion of the company's products, brand and services in order to help them grow.
-His duties include overseening the company's marketing activities and brand awareness icluding the overall outreach strategy and training a team of Sales Representative.
-He is bringing his sales experience to TSSF Board of Advisory to promote the Foundation's activites.
+His duties include overseeing the company's marketing activities and brand awareness including the overall outreach strategy and training a team of Sales Representative.
+He is bringing his sales experience to TSSF Board of Advisory to promote the…